Parcsky/GIS-final/README.md

 GPS offline implemented with A* algorithm for tracking the desired destination from the specified starting point.

-Allows admin to create a 2D map using different Tiles
+Allow admin to create a 2D map using different Tiles
 <p align="center">
  <a href="https://www.youtube.com/watch?v=F7dZvOh-0Fw"><img src="https://github.com/Sparcsky/location-finder/blob/master/Capture.PNG" alt ="CLICK ME!"/></a>